 The Edinburgh Reporter ***** 5 Stars - Mark-Jones stories and delivery are worth their weight in cultural gold, some are tragic, others laugh-out-loud hilarious.
 At the centre of it all is a raw, punk heart that refuses to play the game or settle.

-Planet Rock/Classic Rock ***** 5 Stars - It’s Rock n Roll theatre & we love it !
+Viva Le Rock ***** 5 Stars - It’s only Rock n Roll (theatre) but we love it !